Youth Activities Manager Assistant

 - Reliable work attendance is required.
 A successful applicant must be present at work consistently and on-time.

-- Communicates every workday with supervisor, plans ahead and communicates in advance with supervisor, concerning possible absences.
+- Communicate every workday with supervisor, plans ahead and communicates in advance with supervisor, concerning possible absences.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily as well as duties outlined in the job description summary.
 Reasonable accommodations will be made to enable individuals with disabilities to perform essential functions.